Sign up to our Newsletter

 Katherine has been a guest leader with the Manchester Camerata, the Scottish Chamber Orchestra, the Royal Scottish National Orchestra and will perform in that role with the City of Birmingham Symphony Orchestra for several projects this year.
 She has also been guest soloist with the RTE National Symphony Orchestra and Concert Orchestra.

 She is currently a Professor at the CIT Cork School of Music and the Irish World Academy of Music.
-She plays a Jean Baptiste Vuillaume violin and her bows are by Irish maker Gary Leahy.
+She plays a Grancino violin and her bows are by Irish maker Gary Leahy.

 Dublin born Nicola Sweeney studied at the Guildhall School of Music and Drama in London with David Takeno.
 She graduated with a first class honours degree, having won all seven violin competitions there, including the concerto prize for her performance of Brahms violin concerto which she played with the Symphony Orchestra.